-- The extent to which these problems are likely to shape the future of ICO markets.
 The structure of the article is as follows.
 Section 2 describes the Blockchain technology and the ICO process.
 Section 3 describes the current main problems identified in ICO markets.
-Section 4 critically analyzes the current responses of ICO markets to the problems identified in section 3.
-Finally, section 5 provides conclusions.
+Section 4 critically analyzes the current responses of ICO markets to the problems identified in Section 3.
+Finally, Section 5 provides a discussion of the results and the main conclusions.